Lakeshore Tower

 No analysis available

-I looked for explicit references to viewing Friday night fireworks from a lanai, unit, or building vantage point.
-The remarks mention mountain, golf course, ocean, and city views, but nothing about fireworks.
+I searched for explicit references to viewing Friday night fireworks from a lanai, unit, or building vantage point.
+The remarks mention ocean, mountain, and golf course views, but nothing about fireworks views.

 No analysis available